Aug. 4, 2016

 I began last year’s annual address by letting you know how encouraged I was that the National Institutes of Health had not only added PFS to its Genetic and Rare Diseases Information Center but linked to our website.

 Now I’m equally encouraged to note a similar milestone, achieved exactly one year later, halfway around the globe.
+In March, New Zealand added a PFS page to its MedSafe directory, complete with sexual, physical, mental and neurological symptoms.
+And a link to our website.

 PATIENT SUPPORT: Due to an increasing number of inquires from PFS patients around the globe seeking medical advice, we added a Patient Support section to our Resources page.
 Listed there are doctors who are aware of PFS and, in some cases, see patients who are believed to have the condition.
 While none of them professes to know the root cause(s) of PFS, nor claims to have a cure for the condition, they maintain an interest in helping PFS patients manage symptoms as best as possible until clinical research, hopefully, leads to the development of effective therapies.